 OUR VISION

-An equal and just internet for all womxn so that they are their
+An equal and just Internet for all womxn restoring their agency as their own agents of social change.

 OUR MISSION